 The recommended traffic congestion reduction projects will be considered in updates to the Transportation Improvement Program, the Transportation Facilities Plan, and the Comprehensive Transportation Project List.
 Projects that are on the current lists but not recommended in this study will be removed or modified if their design has changed.
+The Transportation Commission recommends immediate levy funding for implementation of the additional westbound left-turn lane at Factoria Boulevard SE & SE 38th Street.

-It is important to recognize that funding is not allocated to design or construct any of these specific projects.
+It is important to recognize that funding is not allocated to design or construct any of the other specific projects.
 The recommended projects will be eligible for funding through the Neighborhood Safety, Connectivity, and Congestion Levy and the Capital Improvement Program.
 This study has identified the need and justification for the traffic congestion reduction projects in the Eastgate/Factoria area, but previous studies have identified traffic, safety, and multimodal priorities elsewhere in the City.
 The Transportation Commission and City Council will determine how the Eastgate/Factoria area projects compare to other City priorities and they will be implemented based on this evaluation and available capital resources.